solar-saillor/BitName/README.md

 ### 2. Registration

-Registering a BitName under an address and establishing its mapping to a txid is as simple as sending an op_return transaction that contains a message in the following format:
+Registering a BitName under an address and establishing its mapping to a txid is as simple as sending an `OP_RETURN` transaction that contains a message in the following format:

 ```
 OP_RETURN 1LX1b3YmwdE82kMPE291TCUsBErQ7sSfRJ [owner address] [mapped txid] [BitName]